 In light of the current state of lettering in the industry, it could not be more profitable for those who produce memorials in the modern era to take the advice of the unknown author who wrote these words.
-Later on in the booklet the author added:
+Later on in the booklet, the author added:

 It is unfortunate that in our industry, which exists primarily to produce durable records, more thought has not been given to the rules of architectural lettering and to the styles which have stood the test of time.
 Many of the stones now standing in our cemeteries bear striking evidence of our faulty methods.

 The booklet contains 10 beautifully drawn alphabets with written explanations.
-Also included are a brief history of memorial lettering, various lettering treatments, spacing instructions, as well as design layouts utilizing various alphabets.
-Though it is a small treatment of the subject, the booklet is a wonderful resource of historical lettering styles and information, as well as a reminder of the thoughtfulness with which the subject should be understood and practiced.
+Also included is a brief history of memorial lettering, various lettering treatments, spacing instructions, as well as design layouts utilizing various alphabets.
+Though it is a relatively small treatment of the subject, the booklet is a wonderful resource of historical lettering styles and information, as well as a reminder of the thoughtfulness with which the subject should be understood and practiced.

 The alphabets contained are as follows: